1978

 Imagination/Respectable/Far Away Eyes/Love In Vain/Shattered/Sweet

-Little Sixteen/Tumbling Dice/Happy/Brown Sugar/Jumping Jack Flash)
+Little Sixteen/Tumbling Dice/Happy/Brown Sugar/Jumpin' Jack Flash)

 780622A 22nd June: PETER TOSH.
 Myrtle Beach, South Carolina, Convention Center, incl.